Prepare for Virtual Training

 - There will be an opportunity to practice the exercise with your own dog while receiving trainer feedback (be sure to set up your video stream so the trainer can see you working with the dog).

 #5 All Virtual Sessions are recorded and able to be distributed to class attendees.
-Pack Members (purchased training package) also receive a Self-Study online course with extra, detailed demo videos to add more examples and training material.
+Pack Members (purchased training package or membership) also receive a Self-Study online course with extra, detailed demo videos to add more examples and training material.

 Tech Tips!
 You do not need to be tech savvy to participate in Virtual Sessions!
 If you have any questions, please contact us before your session and we will guide you through the process to make sure you are set up and ready to train during your class time.